nikvin15/ai-experiments/README.md

 ### Quick Decision Tree

 ```
+Do you have 8GB+ VRAM?
+├─ YES: Use Llama 3.1 8B (highest accuracy: 92%+)
+│   └─ Need better speed?
+Use Phi-3-mini (best reasoning, faster)
+│
-Do you have 4GB+ VRAM?
+├─ Do you have 4GB+ VRAM?
-├─ YES: Use Phi-3-mini (best reasoning)
+│   ├─ YES: Use Phi-3-mini (best reasoning)
-│   └─ Need faster?
+│   │   └─ Need faster?
 Use Gemma-2-2B
-│
+│   │
-└─ NO (only 3GB):
+│   └─ NO (only 3GB):
-    └─ Use Gemma-2-2B (fastest + viable accuracy)
+│       └─ Use Gemma-2-2B (fastest + viable accuracy)
 ```

 ## Notes